Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 * Q. How do I add it to my blog/website?

 * A. Just go to the backend and on appearance select menus, From there you can add your page, It'll be *chatroom-advanced* by default.

+* Q. Does this have dark mode?
+* A. Yes, check the images on how to do it.

 == Changelog ==